tinacms/tina.io/content/docs/tina-cloud.md

 - Push your repository to GitHub (if it isn't already)
 - Set up a project in the Tina Cloud dashboard.
 (See next page)

+> Wanting to self host your backend?
+Check out the [Self Hosted Docs](/docs/self-hosted/overview) for more information.

 ## Video Tutorial

 For those who prefer to learn from video, you can check out a snippet on "Tina Cloud" from our ["TinaCMS Deep Dive"](https://www.youtube.com/watch?v=PcgnJDILv4w&list=PLPar4H9PHKVqoCwZy79PHr8-W_vA3lAOB&pp=iAQB) series.